 Burial insurance is usually purchased for parents who are advancing in years and are typically retired on fixed incomes.
 However, while burial insurance is generally straightforward, there are some subtleties that you will need to be aware of when trying to purchase a policy.

 Choosing the Right Type of Burial Insurance for Parents:

 An affordable burial policy for parents comes in two basic varieties, the traditional policy, and the graded benefit policy.
 The differences between each are notable and must be considered when buying burial insurance.

 Traditional: This policy provides 100% of the benefits when the policy is issued.
 So, if a parent should pass away the day after the policy has been granted, the full benefits will be covered.
 Of course, the company may not issue a traditional policy if there are health issues involved.

 The Graded Benefit Policy: In this case, the benefits that are provided come in steps if there are health concerns.
 A typical graded benefit policy may have payouts like the following;

 - Second Year: 50%

 - Third Year: 75%

 - Fourth Year & Beyond: 100%

-For families who are trying to find affordable coverage, it all starts by checking out the different policy and package levels for burial insurance.
-This is where it pays to shop around at different companies to find the right type of benefits to premium ratio that best fits the budget while paying for all funeral expenses.
+For families trying to find affordable coverage, it starts by checking out the different policies and package levels for burial insurance.
+This is where it pays to shop around at different companies to find the right type of benefits to the premium ratio that best fits the budget while paying for all funeral expenses.